chandraprvkvsh/Continual-Learning-for-Transformers/README.md

 - **Update `ENTITY_SET`** to redefine entity categories.
 - **Preprocessing is configurable**, allowing adaptation to different data formats.
 - **Datasets should be placed in the `data/` folder** and follow the naming convention: `data1`, `data2`, `data3`, etc. You can add as many datasets as needed, named sequentially.
+- **Note:** When running this project using Docker, please ensure that the container is allocated sufficient memory and GPU access to avoid any issues.
+Adjust your Docker runtime settings accordingly before starting the container.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.